Financials

 Income tax expense

-The income tax expense decreased by 38.2%, or $0.8 million, from $2.2 million in 1H2024 to $1.4 million in 1H2025, mainly due to a decrease in profits from our Singapore operations as well as deferred tax income recognised in relation to lease commitments.
+Income tax expense decreased by 37.3%, or $1.6 million, from $4.4 million in FY2024 to $2.8 million in FY2025, mainly due to decrease in profits from our Group’s operations.

 Profit attributable to owners of the Company